-After the successful completion of the foundational units, the student has the option to pursue any one of the four major areas of specialization, that is: Systematic Theology; History of Christianity; Christian Missions; or Biblical Studies (majoring in either Old or New Testament).
+After the successful completion of the foundational units, the student has the option to pursue any one of the five major areas of specialization, that is: Systematic Theology; History of Christianity; Christian Missions; Biblical Studies (majoring in either Old or New Testament); or Pastoral Counseling.
 The course takes a minimum of three years.
 The first year is allocated for class work during which course work is covered and the second and third years are reserved for research and thesis writing.

 The aim of the PhD programme is to prepare graduates in Theology for global Christian service in service to God and humanity.
 The programme also seeks to develop servant leaders by imparting advanced knowledge, skills and values through creative methods of teaching, research and spiritual formation.

 Areas of Specialization

 - Christian Mission

 The programme is offered on a fulltime and a part time basis.